ASSAULT & BATTERY

 The consequences for felony or aggravated battery vary depending on the nature of the conduct.
 Penalties range from a fine of $5,000 to up to 10 years in jail with or without hard labor, or both.
-Even more severe punishments come with the sexually motivated crimes of oral sexual battery or sexual battery against a person 65 years old or older, a child under the age of thirteen (if the offender is 17+), or a victim who is incapable of consent or physical resistance.
+Even more severe punishments come with the sexually motivated crimes of oral sexual battery or sexual battery against a person 65 years old or older, a child under the age of thirteen (if the offender is 17+), or a victim who is below the legal age of consent or otherwise can provide consent.
 These penalties range from 25 to 99 years in prison with hard labor.
 Also, in certain cases of sexual battery, the perpetrator must submit to electronic monitoring for the remainder of his or her life.

 Domestic Assault and Battery

 Domestic assault and battery may be more widely known as domestic abuse battery.
 This type of crime occurs when the offender commits battery against a household member.
 A household member is defined as a person of the opposite sex with whom the offender lives as a spouse or lived with at any time in the five years prior to the offense, a child with whom the offender lives or lived with in the five years prior to the offense, or a child of the offender, whether the child lives with them or not.